Arsenal’s 10-man masterclass didn’t beat City – but it did change the title race

 And it was a day defined by Arsenal defenders: in both boxes, too.
 The familiar complaint is that Arteta does not sign his version of Haaland, a potent striker, but a left-back and a centre-back scored.
 Criticised for showing too little attacking intent in March’s stalemate at the Etihad, Arsenal found the net even in the absence of their injured creator Odegaard.
 For Riccardo Calafiori, a wonderful curling shot was a goal on his full debut.
 For Gabriel Magalhaes, a towering header illustrated why he is the most prolific defender in the division.
 It was redemptive, after Haaland accelerated away from him to score, and yet another set-piece strike for Arsenal’s dead-ball specialists.
 And yet it was from the second phase of a quickly-taken injury time corner that City levelled.

-It had a cruelty to Arsenal.
+It was cruel for Arsenal.
 The brilliant William Saliba was the outstanding player on the pitch.
 Behind him, David Raya added to his compendium of fine saves with a diving stop to deny Erling Haaland.
 He twice thwarted Josko Gvardiol, first blocking a drive, then parrying a sweetly-struck volley.
 Raya is in stupendous form, but he was also superbly protected.

 He was beaten early on, though.
 City began wonderfully.
 Ilkay Gundogan was outstanding at the start, volleying just wide after his own deft flick, curling a free kick against the post.
 Savinho was terrific before the break, his skill too much for Trossard when he collected his first caution, supplying the pass when Haaland sprinted clear to prod a shot past Raya.